wemake-services/wemake-python-styleguide/docs/pages/api.rst

-      flake8->>Checker: flake8 runs our checker alongside with other plugins Checker->>Transformation: Checker asks to perform different ast transformations before we actually start doing anything Checker->>Visitor: Checker runs all visitors that are it is aware of Visitor->>Violation: Visitors raise violations when they find bad code Violation-->>flake8: Raised violations are shown to user by flake8
+      flake8->>Checker: flake8 runs our checker alongside with other plugins Checker->>Transformation: Checker asks to perform different ast transformations before we actually start doing anything Checker->>Visitor: Checker runs all visitors that it is aware of Visitor->>Violation: Visitors raise violations when they find bad code Violation-->>flake8: Raised violations are shown to user by flake8